Haunted Hollywood: Where the A-list ghosts hang out

 You make your way up the boulevard to the Hollywood and Highland Center, where you’ve read Valentino puts in cameos when he’s not working the cemetery.
 (The 1920s heartthrob apparently gets around.
 A lot.)

 On the way to the mall, you pass the Hollywood Pacific Theatre.
 Like the Pantages, it’s got a ghost story.
 (Unlike the Pantages, it’s no longer a working theater; judging by the marquee, it’s now a church.)
-The legend of the Hollywood Pacific (formerly the Warner Pacific) concerns Sam Warner, a Warner Bros. brother, who died in 1927 prior to the premiere of The Jazz Singer, a historic release from his studio, and who apparently couldn’t stay away from the family business afterward.
+The legend of the Hollywood Pacific (formerly the Warner Pacific) concerns Sam Warner, a Warner Bros. brother, who died in 1927, before the premiere of The Jazz Singer, a historic release from his studio, and who apparently couldn’t stay away from the family business afterward.

 Theaters, Jacobson has told you, are prime ghost locations.